 Classic roast beef with garlic rosemary

-What dish brings to mind the spirit of the holidays more than roast beef?
 This dish captures the flavor of the meat and enhances it with extra rosemary and garlic.
 If you have never made one before, this beginner-level recipe is perfect for you!
-It's the perfect main dish to have when you're serving dinner for a crowd during the holiday season.
-It's a classic for a reason!
+It's the perfect main dish to have when you're serving dinner for your big family.

 Get our recipe for Classic Roast Beef with Garlic and Rosemary.